 State Fees as Transportation Funding Alternatives

 The Alternative Fuels Data Center provides a searchable database of state and federal incentives, laws, and regulations related to alternative fuels and vehicles, air quality, vehicle efficiency, and other transportation-related topics.
 The Laws and Incentives website also includes representative examples of incentives and regulations at the local level.
-This feature provides Clean Cities coordinators and other interested stakeholders with information and trends related to state incentives, laws, and regulations promulgated or otherwise enacted.
+This feature provides Clean Cities coalitions and other interested stakeholders with information and trends related to state incentives, laws, and regulations promulgated or otherwise enacted.

 States face declining revenues from gasoline and diesel taxes.
 Vehicle fuel efficiency improvements, increased adoption of alternative fuel vehicles, and reduced miles traveled are the principal factors contributing to decreased conventional fuel use in vehicles.
 Coupled with limited financial resources to build, operate, and maintain complex transportation systems, states seek alternatives to traditional revenue streams created by, for example, motor fuel taxes.

 To date, several states have undertaken studies to better understand transportation funding needs as well as revenue generating options.
 In 2016, a Vermont study committee released its final report, Vermont Transportation Funding Options.
 Among other options, the report suggests a vehicle miles traveled (VMT) fee, which is a direct “user pay” charge based on miles driven rather than fuel consumed.
 A VMT fee system has the potential to be both stable and equitable, but also challenging to administer and implement.